-My wide experience in local government have meant that I have known how to twist the knife on RBKC and ensure that as many of those as possible who’ve been a victim of Grenfell or RBKC’s response to it have received help.
+My wide experience in local government has meant that I have known how to twist the knife on RBKC and ensure that as many of those as possible who’ve been a victim of Grenfell or RBKC’s response to it have received help.
 I’ve worked at London boroughs including Ealing, Barnet, Camden, Westminster, Brent and even RBKC in various capacities.
 I have had the opportunity to see councils from both sides—as a service user and as an employee.
 I know exactly how they act from the inside, so I know where they try to ‘bury the bodies’ when things go wrong.
 This is something I have tried to ensure that RBKC have not been able to do since Grenfell.

 Before the fire on June 14, 2017, I had just finished a work contract and planned to take a month off, but events took over and I have been working on Grenfell issues ever since, without pay.

 Robert Stevens: Just after the fire, you said to a reporter in a video that is online that the authorities responsible for the refurbishment of Grenfell Tower immediately began to delete documents. https://www.youtube.com/watch?v=bWH2w3bJRoQ